 Building snaps can be a new experience for many developers.
 Here’s some tips which can help you successfully, reliably build snaps for publication in the Snap Store.
 This is a wiki post so feel free to add more tips to this page, to help build successful snaps!

-Snaps are built to run on top of a ‘base’ (core) runtime.
+Snaps are built to run on top of a base snap runtime.
 This base is provided by an automatically-installed snap.
-Currently the most widely used core image is based on Ubuntu 16.04 LTS.
-As such we recommend all snaps are built either on bare metal running Ubuntu 16.04 LTS, or in a virtual machine or container running Ubuntu 16.04.
+Currently the most widely used core image is based on Ubuntu 22.04 LTS.

-libc6 in your list of staged packages.
-Doing so is unnecessary as the ‘base’ (core) snap contains those libraries already, and bundling them into your snap can cause unexpected behaviour.
+Don’t include glibc/libc6 in your list of staged packages.
+Doing so is unnecessary as the base snap contains those libraries already, and bundling them into your snap can cause unexpected behaviour.

 When applications are confined in a snap, they have a restricted view of the world, with access to resources governed by standard Linux security features apparmor and seccomp.
 Interfaces enable the developer to choose specify what access is required by the application to resources such as the network, camera, joystick and X11 display.